본문 바로가기

 The following is a Q&A with Jung-Hoon Park

--There are concerns about negative side effects, such as AI taking away human jobs.
+-There are also concerns about negative side effects, such as AI taking away human jobs.
 Is there a way to utilize AI while minimizing such side effects?

--Woori Financial Research Institute was the only private financial institution invited to the government's 'Financial Structure TF' for productive finance.
+-Woori Financial Research Institute was the only private financial company invited to the government's "Financial Structure TF" for productive finance.
 Why do you think you were the only one selected?

 ▲Woori Financial Group was the first in the domestic financial sector to announce plans to expand productive finance.
-Woori Financial Research Institute also published a book last year (The Great Transformation of the Japanese Economy) containing in-depth research on Japan, which has been striving for economic revival despite bubble collapse and an aging, declining population.
-This included research on the role of corporate finance in overcoming Japan's long-term recession.
-I believe these factors are why we were the only private financial institution invited to the 'Research Institute Financial Structure TF.'
-In the TF, the institute is examining the background of China's industrial finance policies leading to advanced industry development and the institutional background of Japan's economic revitalization.
+Last year, Woori Financial Research Institute also published a book ("Japan's Great Economic Transformation") containing in-depth research on Japan, which has been seeking economic revival after overcoming the collapse of its bubble and demographic decline.
+This included studies on the role of corporate finance in Japan's recovery from long-term recession.
+I believe these factors contributed to our exclusive invitation to the "Research Institute Financial Structure TF."
+Within the TF, the institute is reviewing the background of China's industrial finance policy leading to the development of advanced industries, as well as the institutional factors that helped Japan regain economic vitality.

 [New Year Interview] "AI Will Reshape the Financial Market...
 The Gap Will Widen Without Innovation" Jung-Hoon Park, CEO of Woori Financial Research Institute, is being interviewed by The Asia Business Daily at Woori Financial Digital Tower on Sogong-ro, Seoul.
 Photo by Jo Yongjun

-▲The driving forces behind the rise in the domestic stock market are improved corporate earnings, the resolution of the 'Korea Discount' (undervaluation of the Korean stock market), and revaluation of valuations.
-KOSPI companies' operating profits are expected to continue improving through 2027, setting new records.
-Since the launch of the new administration, policies such as amendments to the Commercial Act to strengthen transparency in corporate governance and shareholder return policies like increased dividends have helped resolve the Korea Discount.
+▲The driving forces behind the rise in the domestic stock market are improved corporate earnings, the resolution of the Korea Discount (undervaluation of the Korean stock market), and a revaluation of valuations.
+KOSPI companies' operating profits are expected to reach all-time highs and continue improving through 2027.
+Since the launch of the new administration, policies such as amendments to the Commercial Act to strengthen transparency in corporate governance and shareholder return policies, including increased dividends, have helped resolve the Korea Discount.

-◆Profile: Jung-Hoon Park, CEO of Woori Financial Research Institute
+◆Profile of Jung-Hoon Park, CEO of Woori Financial Research Institute

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.